thunderrabbit/robnugen-journal-entries/2022/09/12broke-the-shit-out-of-vagrant.md

 I uninstalled + reinstalled Vagrant but no luck.

-I'm gonna reboot my machine now
+I'm gonna reboot my machine now.

+##### 16:42

+Oh good.
+Rebooting my machine, going for a walk, and watching Rick and Morty S6:E2 fixed it.